How often should I get a massage?

 What is your cancellation policy?

-We are considered health care practitioners.
 Like other health care providers such as doctors, dentists and chiropractors, we charge a fee for missed appointments or insufficient notice of cancellation.

 This policy is in place for two reasons:

 1. Your therapist’s time is valuable.
 Appointments are booked on a first come, first served basis and when appointments are cancelled with insufficient notice, very little time remains to fill the appointment or call another client who may otherwise have needed it.
 The fee is in place to ensure that cancellations are made with sufficient notice wherever possible.

 2. Many massage therapists are self-employed.
 Because they are not employees, they do not receive an hourly wage so when a client does not show up to an appointment, the therapist does not get paid at all.
 A cancellation fee is put in place to compensate for the income that is lost when a client cancels with little or no notice.